EvelinaKuu/wdi-second-project/README.md

 My project to-do list on Trello on the fourth (4/5) day.
 <img width="1275" alt="screen shot 2018-01-15 at 09 40 58" src="https://user-images.githubusercontent.com/33250285/35146668-9a8593da-fd03-11e7-80ca-9ef9282cabfc.png">

 Here is my original wireframes made using Balsamiq.
 The final app looks different.
 I changed the static index page, removed the create list function and restricted the editing of the lists to one list at a time.
+I made the process to create lists and add items much more complicated than it had to be.
+I think I learned alot about the planning and adjusting plans during the process.

 <img width="762" alt="screen shot 2018-01-13 at 14 43 02" src="https://user-images.githubusercontent.com/33250285/35146686-a8c40abc-fd03-11e7-9f90-9563128598d3.png">

 ###I would implement given some more time: